jrpool/learning-os-software/user-experiences/learner.md

 ```
 @learner  > /cycle status --project
 @lg-bot   > The cycle for project #bee-23 is currently in *reflection* state.
-            2 / 5 retrospectives have been completed.
+            2 / 5 retrospectives have been completed for this project.
 ```

 #### Notification Example